 FIAMM Energy Technology S.p.A.(Formerly FIAMM S.p.A.)

--In 2014, the Company has entered into lithium-ion battery market.
+-In 2014, the Company entered the lithium-ion battery segment.

 |1942||The Company was established by Giulio Dolcetta to manufacture electrically driven three-wheelers.|

 |1950-60||The Road-Master electro-pneumatic horns were produced.

 The 6AP35 battery, "Green Disk", was produced.

 |1960-70||Ferrari used FIAMM's "Superleggera" (ultra-lightweight) battery on its "Dino" at the Daytona event.
 The same battery was later used on the Fiat "Abarth" single-seater.